 Dr Alex Pryor is a Palaeolithic archaeologist who joined the University of Exeter in September 2017.
-Dr Pryor’s main research focus is the application of isotope analysis to human and animal remains to investigate the subsistence practices that enabled our hunter-gatherer ancestors to thrive in seasonally changing environments around the globe, but especially in cold northern climates.
+Dr Pryor’s main research focus is the application of stable isotope analysis to human and animal remains to investigate the subsistence practices that enabled our hunter-gatherer ancestors to thrive in seasonally changing environments around the globe, especially in cold northern climates.
 Topics of particular interest include the reconstruction of diet, climatic context, and the mobility patterns of humans and their prey.
 A secondary specialism is the study of charred plant remains.
 His previous research has included projects investigating Palaeolithic food storage, the Palaeolithic consumption and processing of starchy plant foods, and the reconstruction of temperature changes associated with Dansgaard-Oeschger rapid climate fluctuations of the last ice age.
 He is currently involved in research at Palaeolithic sites in central and eastern Europe.
 Prior to arriving in Exeter he studied and worked at the University of Cambridge (2003-2014) and the University of Southampton (2014-2017).

 My research investigates how Palaeolithic hunter-gatherers adapted to seasonally changing or marginal environments through time, including aspects of subsistence, colonisation and range expansion/contraction, and questioning how groups accessed the diverse range of resources needed to live a hunter-gatherer existence.
 Specific topics of interest include:

 - The role of woolly mammoth in Palaeolithic subsistence

 - Palaeolithic colonisation of northern latitudes